Flexible Bayesian Nonlinear Model Configuration: Applications

 Table~\ref{t3} reports the results for the different methods.
 Once again, the na{\i}ve Bayes classifier performed worst.
 Apart from that, the order of performance of the algorithms is quite different from the previous example.
-The tree based algorithms show the highest accuracy whereas the five algorithms based on linear features have lower accuracy.
-This indicates that non-linear features are important to discriminate between spam and non-spam emails in this dataset.
+The tree-based algorithms show the highest accuracy whereas the five algorithms based on linear features have lower accuracy.
+This indicates that nonlinear features are important to discriminate between spam and non-spam emails in this data set.
 As a consequence, BGNLM performs significantly better than BGLM.
 Specifically, the parallel version of BGNLM provides almost the same accuracy as DEEPNETS, with the minimum accuracy over 100 runs being actually larger, whereas the median and maximum accuracy are quite comparable.
-Tree based gradient boosting and random forests, however, perform substantially better, mainly due to the fact that they can optimize cutoff points for the continuous variables.
+Tree-based gradient boosting and random forests, however, perform substantially better, mainly since they can optimize cutoff points for the continuous variables.
 One way to potentially improve the performance of BGNLM would be to include multiple characteristic functions in $\cal{G}$, such as $\text{I}(x>\mu_{x}), \text{I}(x<F^{-1}_{0.25}(x)), \text{I}(x>F^{-1}_{0.75}(x))$.
 This would allow the generation of features with splitting points like in random trees.